Shani Z. Nesmith

-This week it is my pleasure to interview Tony Flood.
-Would you please introduce yourself to my readers, Tony and share something about your life.
+This week it is my pleasure to interview Shani Z. Nesmith.
+Would you please introduce yourself to my readers, Shani and share something about your life.

 When did you write your first book and how did it come about?